Azure-Samples/active-directory-b2c-graph-trustframework-policy/CICDINSTRUCTIONS.md

 1. Enter following values
     1. Task Version: 1.*
     1. Type : File Path
-    1. Script Path: '$(System.DefaultWorkingDirectory)/<yourartifactname>/Scripts/DeployToB2C.ps1'
+    1. Script Path: '$(System.DefaultWorkingDirectory)/-yourartifactalias-/Scripts/DeployToB2C.ps1'
         - this is the path to the script file you had added earlier.
-    1. Arguments: -ClientID $(clientId) -ClientSecret $(clientSecret) -TenantId $(tenantId) -PolicyId B2C_1A_TrustFrameworkBase -PathToFile $(System.DefaultWorkingDirectory)/<yourartifactname>/B2CAssets/TrustFrameworkBase.xml
+    1. Arguments: -ClientID $(clientId) -ClientSecret $(clientSecret) -TenantId $(tenantId) -PolicyId B2C_1A_TrustFrameworkBase -PathToFile $(System.DefaultWorkingDirectory)/-yourartifactalias-/B2CAssets/TrustFrameworkBase.xml
         - Choose policy names and file path accordingly.
+        - Your artifact alias can be found at the bottom of your Artifacts settings as "Source alias" looks like this: _NameOfMyProject
 1. Save the pipeline.
 1. Create release and run the pipeline.
 You can check results if the deployment was successful.
 1. This sample uploads only one policy.
 Feel free to modify the PowerShell script to upload more policies.
 Or you can add the same task with different parameters multiple times.